ZhijunSong/pythonclass2020/README.md

 This is for classmates who are in different time zones to use to keep up-to-date information with school classes.

-#This code are for sharing and study only.
+Codes are for small group of sharing and study only.